 Why do we raise our pigs in the forest?

 Not only does a life outdoors keep them healthier and happier, but this exercise also develops the intramuscular fat that discerning diners recognizes as a sure indicator of superior flavor.
-The diversity of the animals’ diet from their forest forage—treats like acorns, walnuts, and mosses—make the taste of meat more complex and full of healthy omega-3 fatty acids.
+The diversity of the animals’ diet from their forest forage—treats like acorns, walnuts, mosses and bramble—make the taste of meat more complex and full of healthy omega-3 fatty acids.

 How do pigs help a sustainable farmer?

 Pigs help revitalize areas of a farm with tough overgrowth—like invasive blackberries and wild rose.
 They eat these challenging plants, ones ruminant animals (like cows) won’t touch.
-As they munch, their rooting snouts and hooves till the soil—making it easier for the earth to absorb the all-natural and super rich fertilizer the pigs leave behind in their manure.
+As they munch, their rooting snouts and hooves disturb the soil—making it easier for the earth to absorb the all-natural and super rich fertilizer the pigs leave behind in their manure.

 So, forested pork is not only more delicious and nutritious, it’s also more sustainable.